-Who is Gina Haspel?
+She could be the first woman ever to run the CIA

 Haspel was Jose Rodriguez's chief of staff when he ran the CIA's Counterterrorism Center, according to former CIA officials.
 According to Rodriguez's memoir, "Hard Choices," he asked Haspel to prepare a cable granting permission to destroy tapes of the interrogation sessions of terror detainees -- including Abu Zubaydah, an Al Qaeda suspect who was waterboarded while in CIA custody, according to a Senate report -- with an industrial shredder.
 However, Rodriguez said he personally sent the cable.

-Haspel will likely face opposition in her Senate confirmation for her involvement in the Thailand incident.
+Haspel will likely face questioning in her Senate confirmation for her involvement in the Thailand incident.

 In 2013, California Democratic Sen. Dianne Feinstein blocked Haspel's promotion within the clandestine service, the Times reported.
 And in 2017, a handful Senate Democrats called on Trump to withdraw Haspel from consideration for her role as deputy director, according to The Hill.